Lorenzo125/PS/README.md

 # Particle swarm
-Particle Swarm Optimization utilized as minimizer in the Least Square fitting process.\\
+Particle Swarm Optimization utilized as minimizer in the Least Square fitting process. <br> <br>
 The model to use in the fitting process has to be defined in src-->PSMin.cc as a paramteric TF# function